 Battery Cover

 The battery cover for this car was very rusted away, but there was enough of it left to get dimensions from to make this one.
 The original is steel and since it sits directly over the batteries it has no good option but to rust away.
 This is stainless.
 The exposed surfaces are eventually covered with vinyl.
-It is stretched around and tacked to the nailing strips on the inside.
-No stainless except the dzus fastener brackets will be exposed.
+It is stretched around and tacked to the nailing strips on the inside

 Exhaust manifold-porcelain